xinz/chinese_name/README.md

 # ChineseName

-A simple tool built-in dataset for processing Chinese name, to get the surname, given name, or both to the valid Chinese name.
+A simple tool built-in dataset for processing Chinese name, to get the surname, given name, or both from the valid Chinese name input.

 The surnams dataset are merged from: